Surveillance for Count Time Series Using the Classic Farrington Method

 Value

-with elements alarm
+with elements alarm, upperbound, trend,

-object with updated
+For farrington, the input "sts" object with updated

-slots, and subsetted
+alarm, upperbound and control slots, and subsetted

-to control$range
+to control$range.

 See also